ayshaw/Dog-Breed-Project/docs/EDA.md

 ## Possible solutions
 To get more images per class, we use breed classes instead of breeds to classify our dogs, leaving us with 8 breed classes and at least 700 dogs per class.
-There are a wide variety of dogs that qualify as terrier dogs.
 These breed classes correspond to the the [American Kennel Club breeding classes](https://www.akc.org/public-education/resources/general-tips-information/dog-breeds-sorted-groups/)
 ![breed class classification image](https://github.com/ayshaw/Dog-Breed-Project/blob/master/distribution_class.png)